cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 When actually programming SVG in Python, we will use the XML library: <https://docs.python.org/3/library/xml.etree.elementtree.html>

 which can both analyse and write SVG - in much the same way as we have manipulated JSON.
-However, we will not go deeper into XML during the course but just consider this task in the extra lab about graph colouring.

 ### 8.3.
 Visualization vs. GUI